Sigmmma/composer/readme.txt

 Changelog:

   * v1.0.7
-    Fixed a bug with playlist not generating correct default commands
+    Fixed a bug with rng not being seeded properly

   * v1.0.6
     Fixed a few gui bugs